Cultivation Tips

 Probiotics also maintain shrimp health through mechanisms that improve shrimp health and immunity.
 By using probiotics, farmers can keep the bacteria in the intestine balanced and eliminate any dangerous bacteria.
 The following is the mechanisms:

-As a measure to handle disease and maintain water quality, the practice of administering probiotics is more environmentally friendly than administering medicines or antibiotics.
-Probiotics administration can minimize residues or waste substances in the farm ecosystem or shrimp body.
-Residues or waste substances inside the shrimp’s body cause the shrimp to be unsafe for consumption and therefore hard to be approved as export products.
+As a measure to handle disease and maintain water quality, the practice of applying probiotics is more environmentally friendly than administering medicines or antibiotics.
+Probiotics application can minimize residues or waste substances in the farm ecosystem or shrimp body.
+Residues or waste substances inside the shrimp’s body cause the shrimp to be unsafe for consumption and therefore difficult to be approved as export products.

 The numerous benefits of probiotics for shrimp farming make it a very important component.
 According to Amiin et al. (2023), the practice of administering probiotics has been widely conducted in the shrimp industry by supplementing it through feed.
 However, farmers must also pay attention to probiotic types based on the bacterial composition, dosage, and administration technique.